Pathfinder - Unchained Rogue Talents Breakdown

 (Ex): An improvement over the original version, but still too situational.

-(Ex): This is actually worse than the original version, which is tragic because the original version was overpowered in the one exact case to which it applied, but worthless the other 99% of the game.
+(Ex): This is actually worse than the original version, which is tragic because the original version was overpowered in the one exact case to which it applied, but worthless the rest of the time.
+Now it's always worthless.